bihai/Notedown/README.md

 To get it up an running, clone this repo and run

 ```
+npm install -g gulp

 npm install
 bower install

+gulp
 ```

-Then run the folder within node-webkit.
+There will be a built version of Notedown in the dist folder for Windows and OSX.

 ## Screenshots